Booking

 French course levels

-Assessing your own skills is not straightforward, and many online tests give only a rough idea of a learner’s skills.
-For example, good pronunciation is vital, but it is difficult for students to evaluate their skills in this area.
+Self-assessment is not easy, and many online tests only provide a rough idea of a learner's skills.
+For example, good pronunciation matters, but it’s difficult for a student to evaluate their own ability.

 Level A

-Level A, for “basic users”, includes an “introductory or discovery level” (A1) and an “intermediate or routine level” (A2).
+Level A refers to “basic users”, and includes both the “introductory or discovery level” (A1) and the “elementary or routine level” (A2).

-A student at level A1 can “understand and use familiar everyday expressions and very basic phrases” relating to everyday needs.
-He or she can also “introduce himself/herself and others”.
+A student at A1 level can “understand and use familiar everyday expressions and very basic phrases” for practical needs.
+They can also “introduce themselves” or “introduce someone else.”

 Level B